NatNgs/Nlaylist/README.md

 - C vs D, D wins => register D > C, D > B, D > A
 - D vs E, D wins => reset combo and register D > E only

 ### Save loaded data in browser cache

 Data is stored in local storage to be persistent from session to session.

 Save & Load to file are still available and recommended

+### Ranking table: display green & red arrows on rank change

+Display green or red arrow next to video score, showing how its score changed since last time it was compared

 ## TODO list